Using Bulk Herbs

-You can easily make herbal teas, tinctures, liquerus and syrups that are healthy and inexpensive.
+You can make herbal teas, tinctures, liqueurs and syrups that are healthy and inexpensive.
 They can be brewed individually or blended to create a range of aromas and flavors.
 You can drink herbal teas hot or iced, or combine them with juice or other beverages.
 Make herbal tea by the cup or in larger quantities.
 A pot made in the morning, for example, can be left on the stove for easy reheating, drinking at room temperature, or drinking iced later in the day.

 Herbal Tinctures - Folk Method

 Fill clean jar one-half way with herbs, cover completely with vodka or brandy plus an inch more.
 (Check the next day, you may need to add more liquid).
 Steep in warm place for two to four weeks.
 Shake daily, strain through cheesecloth.
 Bottle in dark container, label.

 2 cups vodka 3/4 cup dried herbs (1 1/2 cups fresh) Steep two to four weeks in a warm place, strain.
 Pour one cup water over the strained leaves, add one cup honey or other sweetener.
 Additional flavors may be added.
 Bottle and let sit 1+ months.
 SIP!

 2 cups strong herbal tea (one cup herbs steeped in one quart water) 1/2 cup honey 1/4 cup brandy 2 tablespoon glycerine While tea is still warm, add honey.
 Cool.
 Add brandy to preserve.
 Keep in refrigerator.

 The methods for making tea -- infusion and decoction -- differ according to the part of the plant being used.

 Used to prepare the more fragile parts of the plant -- leaves, fruits, seeds, and flowers.